envygeeks/jekyll-assets/README.md

 ```

 That's it, now jekyll-assets will try to look for assets inside `/my/vendor`
 path first.

+### Built-in Vendors Support

-For your comfort Compass support is built-in, that means that all
+For your comfort jekyll-assets has built-in support for some popular libraries.
-Compass frameworks are auto-appended when `jekyll-assets/compass` is required.

-Assume you have following lines in your `_plugins/ext.rb` file:
+#### Compass Support

+Require `jekyll-assets/compass` to enable, e.g.:

 ``` ruby
 require "jekyll-assets"